A heart attack may occur if one or more regions of your heart are deprived of oxygen for a prolonged period.

-The Ohio State University Wexner Medical Center has been successful in reducing by half the time it takes for heart attack patients to receive specialized care, which is well below the average national time.
+The Ohio State University Wexner Medical Center has been successful in reducing by half the time it takes for heart attack patients to receive specialized care, which is well below the national average time.
 Emergency cardiac catheterization and surgical therapy are performed 24 hours a day.

-In fact, the Centers for Medicare and Medicaid Services has recognized Ohio State's Wexner Medical Center a leader in heart attack patient survival rates.
+In fact, the Centers for Medicare and Medicaid Services has recognized Ohio State's Wexner Medical Center as a leader in heart attack patient survival rates.
 Ohio State is one of only 95 in the United States and one of only three in Ohio to achieve this level of performance.
 Our heart specialists follow national guidelines when treating heart attack patients to provide them with the safest, best possible outcomes.

-In addition, Ohio State’s Richard M. Ross Heart Hospital is recognized an Accredited Chest Pain Center by the Society of Chest Pain Centers (SCPC).
+In addition, Ohio State’s Richard M. Ross Heart Hospital is recognized as an Accredited Chest Pain Center by the Society of Chest Pain Centers (SCPC).
 Hospitals that have received SCPC accreditation have achieved a higher level of expertise in dealing with patients who arrive with symptoms of a heart attack.
 To become an Accredited Chest Pain Center, the Ross Heart Hospital engaged in rigorous evaluation by SCPC for its ability to assess, diagnose and treat patients who may be experiencing a heart attack.